Head Chef Salary in 2024:

 For example, a Head Chef previously employed in a famous Michelin-starred restaurant might receive a higher offer from prospective employers.

-Additionally, Head Chefs who have received awards or won competitions — such as the S.Pellegrino Young Chef Academy Competition — may have more room for negotiating their salary, given the recognition of their talents and expertise.
+Additionally, Head Chefs who have received awards or won competitions — such as a James Beard Award or the S.Pellegrino Young Chef Academy Competition — may have more room for negotiating their salary, given the recognition of their talents and expertise.

 3. Culinary education and qualifications